-- 3.7.
-In accordance with the recommendations set out in KCSIE, DUCA and the requirements of the ISSRs, the School carries out a number of pre-employment checks in respect of all prospective staff as set out in this policy. - 3.8.
+- 3.5.
+In accordance with the recommendations set out in KCSIE, DUCA and the requirements of the Education (Independent School Standards) (England) Regulations 2014, the School carries out a number of pre-employment checks in respect of all prospective employees as set out in this policy. - 3.6.
 In addition to the checks set out here, the School reserves the right to obtain such formal or informal background information about an applicant as is reasonable in the circumstances to determine whether they are suitable to work at the School.
-This may include internet and social media searches. - 3.9.
+This may include internet and social media searches. - 3.7.
 In fulfilling its obligations, the School does not discriminate on the grounds of race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partnership status, disability or age.

-4. Verification of identity, address, right to work in the UK and qualifications
+4. Verification of identity, address and qualifications

 - 4.1.
-All applicants who are invited to an interview will be required to bring with them evidence of their identity, right to work in the UK, address and qualifications.
-The School asks for this information at interview to ensure that the person attending interview is who they claim to be, that they are permitted to work for the School if appointed and that they hold appropriate qualifications. - 4.2.
-Identity and address: all applicants must bring with them to interview, original documents which evidence their identity and address as set out below and in the List of Valid Identity Documents at Appendix 1 (these comply with DBS identity checking guidelines and the School's own requirements): - one document from Group 1\; and - two further documents from either of Group 1\, Group 2a or Group 2b, one of which must identify the applicant's current address; and

-- documentation confirming their National Insurance Number (P45, P60 or National Insurance Card); and - original documents confirming any educational and professional qualifications referred to in their application form; and - an existing DBS disclosure certificate in the applicant's name, should the applicant possess one.
+All applicants who are invited to an interview will be required to bring with them evidence of identity, right to work in the UK, address and qualifications as set out below and in the List of Valid Identity Documents at Appendix 1 (these comply with DBS identity checking guidelines and the School's own requirements): - a current valid passport (one document from Group 1); and - two further documents from either of Group 1, Group 2a or Group 2b, one of which must identify the applicant's current address; and - documentation confirming their National Insurance Number (P45, P60 or National Insurance Card); and - original documents confirming any educational and professional qualifications referred to in their application form; and - an existing DBS disclosure certificate in the applicant's name, should the applicant possess one. - 4.2.
+Where an applicant claims to have changed their name by deed poll or any other means (e.g. marriage, adoption, statutory declaration) they will be required to provide documentary evidence of the change. - 4.3.
+The School asks for the date of birth of all applicants.
+Proof of date of birth is necessary so that the School may verify the identity, and check for any unexplained discrepancies in the employment and education history, of all applicants.
+The School does not discriminate on the grounds of age.

-(\applicants must always provide their birth certificate as one form of identity unless there is good reason why this cannot be provided and the School requests that a current, valid passport is also provided where possible.)

-- 4.3.
-Where an applicant claims to have changed their name by deed poll or any other means (e.g. marriage, adoption, statutory declaration) they will be required to provide documentary evidence of the change.
-They will also be required to provide their birth certificate unless there is good reason why this cannot be provided. - 4.4.
-The School asks for the date of birth of all applicants in order to verify identity and check for any unexplained discrepancies in the employment and education history.
-The School does not discriminate on the grounds of age. - 4.5.
-Right to work in the UK: all applicants must also bring to interview a valid form of evidence which confirms their right to work in the UK.
-Valid forms of evidence can be found in the Home Office 'Right to Work Checklist'. - 4.6.
-The School will check this evidence in accordance with the Home Office 'Code of Practice on preventing illegal working: Civil penalty scheme for employers: 1 July 2021'. - 4.7.
-Qualifications: all applicants must also bring to interview original documents which evidence any educational and professional qualifications referred to in their application and/or which the School requests.
+4.4.
+The School asks for this information at interview to ensure that the person attending interview is who they claim to be, to ensure that they are permitted to work for the School if appointed and that they hold the qualifications that have been requested (if any).